 However, there have been conflicting findings, which can be attributed to the highly complex nature of this topic and the design and methodological flaws of currently available research, highlighting the need for future well-designed studies investigating this topic (

-Plus, it’s important to remember that there are many types of saturated fat, each with its own effects on health.
-Most of the studies investigating the effects of saturated fat on disease risk discuss saturated fats in general, which is also problematic.
+It’s important to remember that there are many types of saturated fat, each with its own effects on health.
+Most of the studies investigating the effects of saturated fat on disease risk discuss saturated fats in general, which is also problematic because this does not take other macronutrient consumption and lifestyle into consideration (

 Lifestyle and genetic variants are important risk factors that should be considered as well, as both have been proven to affect overall health, dietary needs, and disease risk.

-Individual macronutrients aren’t to blame for disease progression.
-Rather, it’s the diet as a whole that truly matters.
+Individual macronutrients are not to blame for disease progression.
+Rather, it’s your diet as a whole that truly matters.
+It may be advisable to focus on eating a generally nutrient-rich and balanced diet instead of focusing on the exclusion of “bad” foods.

 There’s no question that foods high in saturated fat can be enjoyed as part of a healthy diet.